Tune.pk: Criticism

 In January 2015, Tune.pk was criticised by a local blog ProPakistani for aggressively marketing itself as a platform to access YouTube videos.
 They also demanded to block TPK for giving users access to YouTube content through Tune.PK chrome extension.
 In response to this criticism, Tune.pk changed course and accepted responsibility for diverting from its main objective.
 The service was immediately retracted and a new model was introduced for content uploaders.

 Global Blackout

 On 6 February 2016, Tune.pk faced a global blackout because of Google DNS.
 The services remained suspended for a total of 4 hrs and the problem could not be tracked.
 The users had to face inconvenience due to the whole scenario.

 Tune Trailers

-In 2016, Tune.pk launched a page dedicated solely to trailers, teasers and clips related to movies and TV series so that the audience can find all the latest content in one place.
-Tune Trailers hosts content from Lollywood, Bollywood and Hollywood, so it is a one stop access for movie buffs to know what's latest and what is yet to be released.
+In 2016, Tune.pk launched a page dedicated solely to trailers, teasers and clips related to movies and TV series so that the audience could find all the latest content in one place.
+Tune Trailers hosts content from Lollywood, Bollywood and Hollywood, so it is a one stop access for movie buffs to know what is latest and what is yet to be released.